Cisco-AMP/java_security/blog.md

 Note that we are not creating new code for the server to execute.
 We are combining classes it already has.

-All this is code given in [our repo](https://github.com/Cisco-AMP/java_security).
+All the demo code is in [our repo](https://github.com/Cisco-AMP/java_security).
 If you run the demo, the server will launch calculator.
 When you run it, there is another exception printed to the server logs even though the exploit works.
-We would need a higher quality exploit to avoid the exception printing if we cared about stealth.
+An attacker would need a better exploit to avoid the exception printing (if they cared about stealth).

 ### Server Code Improvements